 The 13 students taking Laurel Travis’ Global Logistics and Infrastructure in Panama class started the semester with months of mathematical modeling projects.
 Then, during spring break, all their classroom work gave way to a remarkable study abroad experience — a week full of waterfalls, beaches, an exclusive tour of a presidential palace, and meetings with influential people at the “crossroads of the world.”

-Travis, a recently retired assistant professor of practice in Pamplin College of Business’ Department of Business Information Technology, knew that many STEM students find it difficult to study abroad.
-They often struggle to accommodate time abroad within their already tight academic schedules.
+Travis, a recently retired assistant professor of practice in Pamplin College of Business’ Department of Business Information Technology and Natalie Cherbaka, collegiate associate professor in Industrial Systems Engineering, knew that many STEM students find it difficult to study abroad.
+Students often struggle to accommodate time abroad within their already tight academic schedules.
 Plus, there are fewer STEM-related study abroad programs from which they can choose.
 And they often don’t have as much opportunity to take foreign language classes, which can limit their options too.

-Travis, though, was determined to create an elective for business information technology, industrial and systems engineering, and other students that would marry their interest in logistics with the intercultural learning and global competence that can come from studying abroad.
+Travis and Cherbaka, though, were determined to create an elective for business information technology, industrial and systems engineering, and other students that would marry their interest in logistics with the intercultural learning and global competence that can come from studying abroad.

 In recent years, studying abroad has become a prime example of experiential learning at its best.
 Employers say the kind of intercultural knowledge students develop through these programs is a valuable asset during recruitment.
 And studying abroad is a key part of the Virginia Tech experience.
 Ensuring that all students, regardless of income, have access to such transformational opportunities is among the goals of Virginia Tech Advantage.